On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

 \subsection{Some remarks on the independence of $ c $ on $ d $}

-We have so far assumed the existence of a \textquotedblleft separation distance\textquotedblright\ $ c > 0 $ such that $\max_i \left(\beta_i -\alpha_i \right) \geq c $.
+In the non-normalized case, we have assumed the existence of a \textquotedblleft separation distance\textquotedblright\ $ c > 0 $ such that $\max_i \left(\beta_i -\alpha_i \right) \geq c $.
 We asked such a constant to be independent of $ d $.
 This is clearly motivated by the fact that, if $ c $ depended on $ d $, it could decay to zero fast enough to simplify the exponential term $ 2^{d-2} $.
-It is plain to observe that, if $ c $ depends on $ d $ and does not decay exponentially, the exponential trend of the conditioning of the monomial basis remains unchanged.
+It is plain to observe that, if $ c $ depends on $ d $ and does not decay exponentially, the exponential trend of the conditioning of the monomial basis persists.
 An example is provided when considering equidistributed segments in $ I = [-1, 1] $.